What is Stride Career Prep?

 Prepare to take industry-recognized certification exams upon graduation*

 Gain workplace skills

 Job Shadow Week

-Schools powered by Stride K12 teamed up with businesses across the nation to give students the opportunity to explore different career fields while discovering their passions.
+Schools powered by K12 teamed up with businesses nationwide to give students the opportunity to explore different career fields while discovering their passions.
 Watch our students experience Job Shadow Week.

 Stride Career Prep students can enroll in career clubs, also called career technical service organizations (CTSOs).
 CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
 Stride Career Prep at INDLS offers these career clubs:

 With curriculum that covers 130 job categories and more than 600 national partners—businesses, trade associations, and unions—SkillsUSA gives students the opportunity to: